kd2org/opodsync/README.md

 ### Docker

-Alternatively, just use [vivab0rg/docker-php-nginx](https://github.com/vivab0rg/docker-php-nginx) Docker image and see theincluded `Makefile` task to start a container for this project.
+Alternatively, just use [vivab0rg/docker-php-nginx](https://github.com/vivab0rg/docker-php-nginx) Docker image and see the included `Makefile` task to start a container for this project.

 NOTE: mind your permissions for the `server/` directory or the container will no be able to write the `data.sqlite` file.